acend/argocd-basics-training/content/en/docs/01/_index.md

 ```
-Using project "<username>" on server "https://<theClusterAPIURL>".
+Using project "<username>" on server "https://{{% param clusterApiUrl %}}".
 ```

 The returned project name should correspond to your username.
 {{% /onlyWhen  %}}

+{{% onlyWhenNot no-argocd-cli %}}

-## Task {{% param sectionnumber %}}.2: Argo CD CLI
+## {{% task %}} Argo CD CLI

-The [Argo CD CLI](https://argoproj.github.io/argo-cd/cli_installation/) is a powerful tool to manage Argo CD and different applications.
+The [Argo CD CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation/) is a powerful tool to manage Argo CD and different applications.
 It's a self contained binary written in Go and available for Linux, Mac OS and Windows.
 Thanks to the fact that the CLI is implemented in Go, it can be easily integrated into scripts and build servers for automation purposes.

-### Task {{% param sectionnumber %}}.2: Getting familiar with the CLI
+### Task 1.2.1: Getting familiar with the CLI

 Print out the help of the CLI by typing